 Danish history tells of the Germanic Iron Age and the Viking Age; Lindholm Høje is home to several burial sites from these important eras.
-Drifting sand covered the area, preserving the stone circles for hundreds of years.
-Hundreds of graves and 150 stone ships have been found here.
-Many of the archaeologists’ finds can be viewed in the museum, giving an insight into Viking life.
+Drifting sand covered the area, preserving the stone circles for hundreds of years, and hundreds of graves and stone ships have been found here.
+Many of the archaeological finds are on display in the museum, and these exhibits offer a fascinating insight into Viking life in the region.

 One of the most famous architects of our time, Jørn is recognised for one of the most stunning buildings in the world: The Sydney Opera House.
 The Utzon Centre in Aalborg features similar ideas.

 Aalborg is one of Europe's happiest cities and has even been recognised with the title of Europe's Happiest City in recent years.

 Cruises to Aalborg

 Denmark with Fredericia Celebrations • M2219

 - Be part of the 6th July celebrations in Fredericia

 - Get a feel for 'hygge' and discover rich history